Did Bethenny Frankel Judge Tinsley Mortimer Because Of Her Socialite Status?

 “Sorry if my greeting wasn’t up to Southern standards.
 I like Tinsley, and that is how I am when I meet someone new.
 I go with a handshake and a hello.
 I wasn’t quite ready for friendship bracelets or matching tattoos,” Bethenny Frankel wrote in her blog for The Real Housewives of New York, defending her cold way of greeting the new housewife to the group.

 Of course, Bethenny was already talking about Tinsley before meeting her.
 On the show, she and Carole Radziwill talked about Tinsley, as Ramona Singer had told them about her living with Sonja.
 They brought up her socialite status and her arrest record.
-And Bethenny has an issue with socialites, as she slammed Kelly Bensimon for being a socialite on a previous season of The Real Housewives of New York.
-And perhaps this label influenced how she approached Mortimer.
+And Bethenny has an issue with socialites, as she slammed Kelly Bensimon for being a socialite on a previous season of The Real Housewives of New York, and perhaps this label influenced how she approached Mortimer.

 “I didn’t get to know her that well in the beginning and I still don’t,” Frankel revealed about the situation when she talked to Bravo earlier this week, adding, “I think we definitely, I don’t want to say kept our distance, but we had a certain amount of distance.
 But I enjoyed her.
 I thought she was kind and sweet and had good intentions.
 And she came to play.
 I like her, from what I know.
 I mean you could like someone — we’re not best friends.”